20 Disneyland Tips and Tricks Every Visitor Should Know

 7. Use Single Rider Lines

-8. Book Dining Reservations Early
+8. Make Dining Reservations Early

 9. Bring a Portable Charger